The Man Who Demystified The Universe: Edwin Hubble

 Hubble followed the call to arms during the Second World War between 1942 and 1946.
 He served in the U.S. Army as Head of Ballistics at the Aberdeen Proving Ground and received the Legion of Merit decoration for his service.

 Hubble suffered from a heart attack in 1948.
-He would never really recover from this which handicapped his ability to spend long nights in observatories during cold nights.
+He would never really recover from this which handicapped his ability to spend long, cold nights in observatories.

 Edwin Hubble would die of cerebral thrombosis on the 28th September 1953 in San Marino, California.
 He was 63 years old.